dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/documents-in-wpf.md

 ---
 title: Documents in WPF
-description: Includes a wide range of document features allow to create high-fidelity content.
+description: Includes a wide range of document features that allows to create high-fidelity content.
 In addition to enhanced capabilities and quality, provides integrated services for document display, packaging, and security. ms.date: "03/30/2017" ms.topic: overview
 helpviewer_keywords: